 27. Use color schemes that enhance visibility

 Your focus should always be on the message you want to share.
-A dark background for a dark-colored graph will dilute the intensity of the data or message and will affect the visibility and/or clarity.
+Dark background for a dark-colored graph will dilute the intensity of the data or message and will affect the visibility and/or clarity.

 28. Use highlights based on information be conveyed